 Experienced – Professional – USA Licensed – Psychologically knowledgeable – Confidential – Culturally sensitive – Teach psychology and practice psychotherapy –

 I understand the importance of confidentiality, especially in the small expatriate community.
 I have provided counseling services in 3 countries – in California, USA, 1992-1999, in Kyoto and Osaka, Japan, 1999-2015, and in Thailand 2015-2018.
-My approach is integrative of the whole person – aiming to work with body, mind, spirit, relationships, and cultural issues as is needed according to the person or people.
-To do this I blend my Western psychology training (Gestalt, somatic, psychoanalytic, couple and family systems, cognitive-behavioral, solution-focused) with my Asian training (Buddhist meditation, yoga, Tai Chi, Japanese psychotherapies Morita and Naikan) with the goal of providing each person or people optimal psychotherapy.
+My holistic approach is integrative of the whole person – aiming to work with body, mind, spirit, relationships, and cultural issues as is needed according to the person or people.
+To do this I blend my Western psychology training (Gestalt, somatic, psychoanalytic, couple and family systems, cognitive-behavioral, solution-focused) with my Asian training (Buddhist meditation, yoga, Tai Chi, Japanese psychotherapies Morita and Naikan) with the goal of providing each person or people optimal and personally-effective psychotherapy.

 Research on cross-cultural relationship adaptation – I am active in cross-cultural research that is relevant for people in cross-cultural situations.
 Currently I am working on a project examining what sustains Asian-Western long-term romantic relationships.
 The focus is on how love is expressed and influenced by Asian values and ideas of committed relationships.
 If you are a member of an Asian-Western relationship and are willing to be interviewed about love in your relationship, please contact me.